Healthdirect Free Australian health advice you can count on.

 How are Lewy body dementias diagnosed?

-Your doctor may also suggest tests including:
+Your doctor may suggest further tests including:

 Your doctor may refer you to a specialist for further tests and treatment.